Dual Induction CLT for High-dimensional m-dependent Data: Proof techniques

 so by $\Exp[X_j^{\otimes 2}] = \Exp[Y_j^{\otimes 2}]$,

 However, in the case of $1$-dependence, the second equality of \cref{eq:lindeberg_swapping_indep} no longer holds due to the dependency between $W_{[j,j]}^\cmpl$ and $X_j$.
-To address this issue, we introduce Taylor expansions on $\nabla\varphi_r^\vareps(W^\cmpl_{[j,j]})$ and $\nabla^2 \varphi_r^\vareps(W^\cmpl_{[j,j]})$ to break the dependency before proceeding with the second-order moment matching.
-This additional step involves meticulous calculations and lengthy specification of remainder terms.
+To address this issue, we introduce Taylor expansions on $\nabla\rho_{r,\phi}^\delta(W^\cmpl_{[j,j]})$ and $\nabla^2 \rho_{r,\phi}^\delta(W^\cmpl_{[j,j]})$ to break the dependency before proceeding with the second-order moment matching.
+This additional step involves lengthy calculations and unwieldily specifications of remainder terms.
 We provide the full details in \cref{sec:first_lindeberg_swapping}.
 As a result,

 where $\mathfrak{R}_{X_j}^{(3,1)}$ and $\mathfrak{R}_{Y_j}^{(3,1)}$ are remainder terms of the Taylor expansions specified in \cref{sec:first_lindeberg_swapping}.